UPPMAX/HPC-python/docs/index.rst

      - Content
      - Teacher(s)
    * - 9:00
-     - Introduction to the course and log in
+     - Introduction to the course, log in, load/run Python, find packages
      - Getting started with practical things
      - All
    * - 9:55